idyll-lang/idyll/packages/idyll-themes/README.md

-# idyll-components
+# idyll-themes
-Components that ship by default in new idyll projects.
+Themes that ship by default in new idyll projects.

-*See http://idyll-lang.org/components-built-in for complete documentation.*
+*See http://idyll-lang.org for complete documentation.*